DoctorMcKay/node-steam-user/README.md

 - `packages` - An array of PackageIDs
 - `callback` - Called when requested data is available
     - `err` - An `Error` object on failure, or `null` on success
-	- `apps` - An object whose keys are AppIDs and whose values are access tokens
+	- `appTokens` - An object whose keys are AppIDs and whose values are access tokens
-	- `packages` - An object whose keys are PackageIDs and whose values are access tokens
+	- `packageTokens` - An object whose keys are PackageIDs and whose values are access tokens
 	- `appDeniedTokens` - An array of AppIDs for which Steam denied you an access token
 	- `packageDeniedTokens` - An array of PackageIDs for which Steam denied you an access token